altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

 "C::So here..."
 *The chemist pointed to inverted section of the rainbow* "C::You know what color is..."
-"K::Yeah, I've seen trees of green"
+"K::Yeah, I've seen trees of green..."
 *The chemist tilted his head*
-"K::Red roses too"
+"K::Red roses too."
 ~He added flatly~
 "C::Color happens in our brain.
 The photon never reaches our brain.
 Instead a photon hits one of our photoreceptor, travels as an electrical signal to the back of the brain..."
 *The chemist leaned in*
 "C::And that signal - is color, it is our brain picking up a signal - and as you can see, it is the opposite of what we would expect.
-Where we expect dark there is light, expect a color and get the inversion" "K::That's definitive?"
+Where we expect dark there is light, expect a color and get the inversion."
+"K::That's definitive?"
 "C::I'll have results from the lab soon, I've only had this ten minutes."
 "F::Lab?"